The Ayurvedic Diet: Ancient Food Ideas for Modern Day Health?Reading Time: 11 minutes

 Food is said to take on sattvic qualities when it is mindfully sourced and cooked with attention to freshness and hygiene, and consumed with gratitude and awareness – without speed, greed, or waste.

 According to Ayurvedic diet tradition, sattvic foods should be cooked in ghee (clarified butter), with just enough fragrant spices added to enable optimum digestion.
 In general, plant-based foods are considered to be more sattvic than eggs, fish, and meat.
 Similarly, simply cooked foods are more sattvic than overly processed and refined foods.

-Nuts, seeds, raw honey, sweet whole fruits in season, and all-natural whole grains are all considered to be sattvic foods.
+Nuts, seeds, raw honey, sweet whole fruits in season, many vegetables (including leafy greens, sweet potatoes, and most other root vegetables) and all-natural whole grains are all considered to be sattvic foods.
 In fact, seasonal awareness is very important in creating a sattvic diet.

 2. Rajasic Foods